Eusebio Ramos Morales: Early life

 Eusebio Ramos Morales was on December 15, 1952, in Maunabo, Puerto Rico.
-He studied philosophy and theology in Bayamón Central University in Bayamón, Puerto Richo.
-He then attended St. Vincent de Paul Regional Seminary in Boynton Beach, Florida and the Pontifical Gregorian University in Rome.
+He studied philosophy and theology in Bayamón Central University in Bayamón.
+He then attended St. Vincent de Paul Regional Seminary in Boynton Beach, Florida, and the Pontifical Gregorian University in Rome.

 Ramos Morales was ordained to the priesthood for the Diocese of Caguas on June 3, 1983, by Bishop Enrique Hernández Rivera.

+Episcopal career

 Bishop of Fajardo-Humacao

 Ramos Morales was appointed by Pope Benedict XVI as the first bishop of the new Diocese of Fajardo-Humacao on March 11, 2008.
-He was consecrated and installed by Archbishop Roberto González Nieves on May 31, 2008.
+He was consecrated and installed by Archbishop Roberto González Nieves on May 31, 2008 at Tomás Dones Coliseum, in Fajardo, Puerto Rico.
 Bishops Rubén González Medina and Józef Wesołowski served as his co-consecrators.

 Bishop of Caguas

 On February 2, 2017, Pope Francis appointed Ramos Morales as bishop of the Diocese of Caguas.
 On February 26, 2017, he was installed as bishop.